carpentries-incubator/data-science-ai-senior-researchers/_episodes/01-introduction.md

 Each masterclass is supplemented with technical resources and learning opportunities that can be used by project supervisors or senior researchers in guiding the learning and application of skills by other researchers in their teams.

-### Do I need to know biology for this training material?
+### Do I need to be a Biomedical researcher to attend this course?

 > **The short answer is no!**
 >
-> Although the training materials are tailored to the biomedical sciences community, materials will be generally transferable and directly relevant for data science projects across different domains.
+> Although the training materials are tailored to the biomedical sciences community, materials are generally transferable and directly relevant for data science projects across different life science disciplines.
 > You are not expected to have already learned about AI/ML to understand what we will discuss in this training material.
 >
 {: .testimonial}